mikeblas/NiftyJames/README.md

 I was fascinated with the OBJ file format that the Microsoft tools generated -- the output from the compiler and assembler.
 After getting documentation about the file format from Microsoft, I wrote this dumper to learn more about the file format.
 My intention was to write a linker eventually, but I never got that far.

+## NJFIND - File Finder ##

+NJFIND is a command-line tool to find files.
+It recursively searches for matching file names, and can also search inside various archive types.
+It would've been good to add caching or indexing, but it's still pretty cool.

 ## NJFRERAM - Free Memory Display ##